Reflections At Bukit Chandu: Why It Is Worth Visiting To Remember The Bravery Of A Few

 Battle of Pasir Panjang Room

-The next gallery is the main one which tells of the events in the Battle of Pasir Panjang.
+The next gallery takes you to the events that took place during the Battle of Pasir Panjang.
 Through a series of multimedia projections, you will be taken on a journey through the events that unfolded on 13 and 14 February 1942.

 Reflections at Bukit Chandu

 The multimedia presentation runs for 5 minutes with an interval every 10 minutes.
-The first show takes place at 9.30 am and the last show is at 4.45 am.
+The presentation provides an overview of what took place at Bukit Chandu.

 Last Post